andrew/ultimate-awesome/README.md

 - [awesome-dva](https://github.com/rarecoil/awesome-dva) - A curated list of "damn vulnerable apps" and exploitable VMs / wargames.
 See contributing.md for information.
 - [awesome-refinerycms](https://github.com/refinerycms-contrib/awesome-refinerycms) - A collection of awesome Refinery CMS extensions, resources and shiny things.
 - [awesome-argonone](https://github.com/sagikazarmark/awesome-argonone) - List of Argon ONE links.
-- [awesome-split-learning](https://github.com/splitlearning/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
 - [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.